AceDataCloud/SerpAPI/README.md

 First, understand the basic usage method, which is to input the type of search resource and keywords to obtain search results.
 You only need to simply pass the `query` field and specify the corresponding model.

-For example, to find information about "apple inc," you can fill in the corresponding content on the interface, as shown in the image:
+For example, to find information about "apple inc," we can fill in the corresponding content on the interface, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/lnqiye.png" width="500" class="m-auto"></p>

 Here, we have set the Request Headers, including:

-- `accept`: the format of the response you want to receive, filled in as `application/json`, which means JSON format.
+- `accept`: the format of the response result you want to receive, filled in as `application/json`, which is in JSON format.
 - `authorization`: the key to call the API, which can be selected directly after application.

 Additionally, the Request Body is set, including: